-Situated in North Canton, Ohio—between a residential neighborhood and farm fields—Walsh University has quietly persevered over the past decade in strengthening its Catholic identity.
-At the same time, the University’s enrollment has climbed 92 percent, and nearly every building on campus has been newly built or renovated.
+Situated in North Canton, Ohio, among residential and light commercial neighborhoods, Walsh University has persevered over the past decade in strengthening its Catholic identity.
+At the same time, the University’s enrollment has climbed 81 percent, and nearly every building on campus has been newly built or renovated.
 Among the new buildings is the campus’ first stand-alone chapel.

 Despite serving mostly non-Catholic students, Walsh has demonstrated a sincere commitment to upholding and teaching the Catholic faith, such that we are pleased to include it in The Newman Guide

 Named after former Youngstown Bishop Emmett Walsh, the University was founded in 1960 by the Brothers of Christian Instruction.
 In keeping with the Brothers’ charism, Walsh has a special commitment to Ohio’s working families.

 That commitment extends to students of all faiths, so that the large student body (more than 2,300 undergraduates) is a mix of Catholics and mostly other Christians.
 Only 20 percent of students come from Catholic schools.
 The faculty is about half Catholic, although the portion is likely to grow with the University’s current direction.